 In 1884 the Florida Central & Western Railroad was merged into a new Florida Railway and Navigation Company controlled by Sir Edward Reed, an English investor.
 In 1888 financier W. Bayard Cutting and others purchased the Florida Railway and Navigation Company and reorganized it the following year as The Florida Central and Peninsular Railway Company.

 The new company, which operated tracks between Jacksonville, Tallahassee, and Chattahoochee, as well as in other areas of northern Florida, soon expanded south to Tampa and central Florida.
 It also began looking north to Georgia and beyond.

 In 1892-93, the FC&P arranged a lease of the brand new South Bound Railroad, a 136-mile line between Savannah and Columbia, S.C. completed in 1891.
-To connect this line with its Florida system, the FC&P built a new 138-mile Savannah-Jacksonville line through Georgia’s coastal counties.
-When it opened in January, 1894, a 274-mile line from Jacksonville to Columbia was created.
+To connect this railroad with its Florida system, the FC&P built a new 138-mile Savannah-Jacksonville line through Georgia’s coastal counties.
+When it opened in January 1894, a 274-mile line from Jacksonville to Columbia was created.

 In the 1894 edition of The Official Railway List, the FC&P reported operating 933 miles of railroad with 67 locomotives, 103 passenger cars, and 1,883 freight and miscellaneous cars.
 By this time it had reorganized and changed its name to Florida Central and Peninsular Railroad.

 In 1899, the Williams and Middendorf group of Richmond and Baltimore purchased the FC&P and made it part of their Seaboard Air Line.
 It was merged into the Seaboard Air Line Railway Company in 1903.

 1897 map, competing steamship route (259K)